aturner-epcc/green-software-hpc/episodes/carbon-awareness.md

 #### Temporal shifting

-If you can't shift your computation spatially to another region, another option you have is to shift to another time.
+If you cannot shift your computation spatially to another region, another option you have is to shift to another time.
 Perhaps later in the day or night when it's sunnier or windier and, therefore, the carbon intensity is lower.
 This is called temporal demand shifting.
 We can predict future carbon intensity reasonably well through advances in weather forecasting.

 ![Diagram illustrating spatial demand shifting](./fig/15_temporal_shifting.png "Diagram illustrating spatial demand shifting")